ajain1017/King-County-Housing-Regression-Analysis/README.md

 In this project, I explored the cycle of Data Science through the use of the King County Housing Data to help give Home Owners a spot on house price estimate for when they sell.

+The packages necessary are loaded at the beginning of the notebook:

+    import matplotlib.pyplot as plt
+    %matplotlib inline
+    import pandas as pd
+    import numpy as np
+    import seaborn as sns
+    from seaborn import lmplot
+    from scipy import stats
+    import statsmodels.api as sm
+    from sklearn import preprocessing
+    from sklearn.model_selection import train_test_split
+    from sklearn.metrics import mean_absolute_error
+    from sklearn.metrics import mean_squared_error
+    from sklearn.metrics import r2_score
+    from sklearn.linear_model import LinearRegression
+    from sklearn.datasets import make_friedman1
+    from sklearn.feature_selection import RFE

 ## Question